 However, it was what she mentioned next, in a rather off-handed manner, that proved to be of greater interest to the group…

 Within that second though, she had managed to build up such a feverish need to dispel the awkward tension, that she began to reach in her purse and offer.
-“Just to show that I could,” she said.
-In my mind, she might as well have said while backing away slowly, “I mean you no harm, sir.
-I’m not just here for a free meal.”
-(You would think she was dining with an enemy if I wasn’t responsible enough to give you the entire context.)
-But it was only after she had metaphorically put her hands up, taking a non-threatening stance, that he slid the bill over to his side and told her not to worry about it.
+“Just to show that I wasn't there for a free meal,” she said.
+But it was only after she had metaphorically put her hands up, pleading innocent to all charges, that he slid the bill over to his side of the table and told her not to worry about it.

-What an ominous scene!
+How bleak!
 And it was all that was necessary for the group to start diving into the many hidden meanings that such a minute interaction could have, sparking a bit of debate.
 Nothing can divide a restaurant table full of women like the topic of dating.

 Who should pay for the date, your male date or you?
 No, I suppose that wasn’t the real question we were grappling with, and this became apparent quite early on in the conversation, because at some point the answer to that question was simply understood and brushed aside.